mikaelri/ot-harjoitusty-/README.md

 ### Testing
-Activate the virtual environment inside the *quiz-app folder* before running the tests with command
+Activate the virtual environment inside the **quiz-app folder** before running the tests with command:
 ```
 poetry shell
 ```
-Run the tests with command
+Run the tests with command:
 ```
 poetry run invoke test
 ```

 ### Testing coverage
-Run the tests when virtual environment is on and get coverage report with command
+Run the tests when virtual environment is on and get coverage report with command:
 ```
 poetry run invoke coverage-report
 ```